 When it comes to the success of your restaurant, few things are more important than your staff.
-Hiring the right people and providing them with the training, tools, and resources they need to succeed should be at the top of your list of priorities as a manager.
+When hiring employees it is key to provide them with the training, tools, and resources they need to succeed.
+This should be at the top of your list of priorities as a manager.
 However, this is not always easy, especially when you have a lot on your plate.

 Here are 5 common mistakes managers make when hiring and managing employees (and some tips for how to avoid them):